Yahoo Mail: 2011–present

 On September 17, 2010, Yahoo! showed off a new Mail program to reporters.
 Codenamed "Minty", the 2011 release was announced on September 16, 2010.
 It included a new interface, enhanced performance, improved Facebook and Twitter integration, the ability to watch YouTube videos straight from email, and improved search.
 Public beta began on October 26, 2010.
 In May 2011, the new Yahoo!
 Mail became the default interface.
 As the new interface became mandatory for users, some users of Yahoo!
 Mail reported slow typing speeds, contradicting Yahoo's claims of faster performance.
 Yahoo! offered no resolution to the problem as of 12 September 2011.
 Users also missed the ability to paste textual email addresses into the sender box.
 The new version disabled the use of the "secondary" addresses provided in the previous version.
 The new interface overrode the browser's right mouse button (making functions such as opening mails in new tab windows unavailable).

 In 2013, Yahoo! redesigned the site and removed several features, such as simultaneously opening multiple emails in tabs, sorting by sender name, and dragging mails to folders.
 The new email interface was geared to give an improved user-experience for mobile devices, but was criticized for having an inferior desktop interface.
 Many users objected to the unannounced nature of the changes through an online post asking Yahoo! to bring back mail tabs with one hundred thousand voting and nearly ten thousand commenting.
 The redesign produced a problem that caused an unknown number of users to lose access to their accounts for several weeks.

 In December 2013, Yahoo!
 Mail suffered a major outage where approximately one million users, one percent of the site's total users, could not access their emails for several days.
 Then Yahoo!
 CEO Marissa Mayer publicly apologized to the site's users.

 China Yahoo!
 Mail officially announced its shutdown on April 18, 2013.
 Users were warned that all emails, contacts, and account settings would be inaccessible, unless users migrated to the American version of Yahoo!
 Mail.
 Individuals who made China Yahoo!
 Mail accounts during the Alibaba takeover were required to create new accounts under new usernames.

 In January 2014, an undisclosed number of usernames and passwords were released to hackers, following a security breach that Yahoo! believed had occurred through a third-party website.
 Yahoo! contacted affected users and requested that passwords be changed.

 In October 2015, Yahoo! updated the mail service with a "more subtle" redesign, as well as improved mobile features.
 The same release introduced the Yahoo!
 Account Key, a smartphone-based replacement for password logins.

 In 2017, Yahoo! again redesigned the web interface with a "more minimal" look, and introduced the option to customize it with different color themes and layouts.

 In 2020, Yahoo! added a feature to view NFL matches.

+In 2022, Yahoo!
+Mail started offering the suffix myyahoo.com for new signups.